AloyASen/skyvern4managedUI/README.md

 Persistence note: Organization creation, license-to-organization mapping, machines, and profile data are now stored in Postgres; see `docs/ORGANIZATIONS_DB.md`.

 Credentials note: Credentials are stored in Postgres (no external password managers) and encrypted at rest (AES‑GCM).
 See `docs/CREDENTIALS_DB.md` for schema, encryption, and API usage.
+Item ID note: Credential `item_id` is generated server‑side as a UUID4; clients do not need to provide it.
+Legacy rows are backfilled automatically on read.
+See `docs/CHANGELOG.md` for details.

 #### Code